aoliverio/content/docs/installation.md

 # Installation

 Content is easy to install.
-The minimum requirements is Builder in CakePHP 3.x application.
+The minimum requirements are CakePHP 3.x application and third-party libraries.

 ## Minimal Requirements